Commencement Procession Line-Up Instructions

 The following instructions will help the graduation ceremonies move smoothly.
 Please read them carefully, in advance.
 Here's a map, too.

-Important: by University regulations, a diploma is not awarded with the class to a candidate for a degree who fails to attend the Commencement Exercises, unless excused in advance by formal action of the Faculty Executive Committee.
+Important: by University regulations, only those students receiving degrees participate in Commencement, and the diploma is not awarded with the class to a candidate for a degree who fails to attend the Commencement Exercises, unless excused in advance by formal action of the Faculty Executive Committee.
 A student who without an approved excuse does not participate in the Commencement Exercises is recorded as having received the degree as of the date of Commencement but does not receive the diploma until the next time diplomas are customarily awarded — October 2015.

-The Class of 2015 photo will be taken at Senior Night on Monday, May 25.
-If the weather that evening doesn't allow, then the picture is re-scheduled for Wednesday morning, May 27 at 9:15 a.m., in the Cohen Amphitheater between Elrod University Commons and Leyburn Library.
+The Class of 2015 photo will be taken on Wednesday morning, May 27 at 9:15 a.m., in the Cohen Amphitheater between Elrod University Commons and Leyburn Library.
 Parent Alumni and Grads photos will be taken Thursday morning, May 28, at 8:45 a.m. between Lee House and Lee-Jackson House on the front campus.

 The Baccalaureate Service will be held on the Front Lawn in front of Lee Chapel on Wednesday, May 27, beginning at 10:00 a.m.
 Students should assemble on Stemmons Plaza between Newcomb Hall and Reid Hall at 9:30 a.m.
 This event is an important historical tradition and serves as the practice for the graduation processional.
 In case of rain, the service will be in VMI's Cameron Hall Gymnasium (#2 on the map) and candidates will line up on the lower level of Cameron.